 Should you invest in a Termite Warranty to protect your home against Termites?
 Considering termites only measure a few millimeters in length, termites do an incredible amount of damage – around $5 billion every year.
 Of course, with colonies numbering anywhere from 2,500 members (drywood species) to 2 million (subterranean species), it’s no wonder these nasty bugs do so much damage.

-In addition, termites don’t restrict their diet to wood; they eat pretty much any cellulose-based item – paper, flooring, and, of course, wood.
+In addition, termites in Arizona don’t restrict their diet to wood; they eat pretty much any cellulose-based item – paper, flooring, and, of course, wood.

 In other words, unless you live in a solid steel home, you’re susceptible to termites.